-BOARD ACTION: IEDA Board approves projects from two established companies in Iowa
+BOARD ACTION: IEDA Board Approves Projects From 2 Established Companies in Iowa

 For more information contact: